Summer Health Institute

 The Summer Health Institute at ASU’s College of Health Solutions is an illuminating introduction to health career options for high school students.
-Students who have completed their junior year are eligible to stay for a week on the Downtown Phoenix campus, where they enjoy an immersive college experience while learning about what it means to be a physician, dentist, physical therapist, optometrist, physician assistant, occupational therapist and health care provider.
-Participants enjoy three hours of daily simulation at Creighton University School of Medicine at Dignity Health's St. Joseph's Hospital and Medical Center with activities like suturing, IVs, intubation and scrubbing.
-They interact with members of the health care team and tour health care facilities located within the health corridor of Arizona.
-Because of generous support from community partners, the only cost to participants in the Summer Health Institute is travel to and from the camp.
+Students who have completed their junior year learn about what it means to be a physician, dentist, physical therapist, optometrist, physician assistant, occupational therapist and health care provider.
+Participants benefit from expertise at Creighton University School of Medicine at Dignity Health's St. Joseph's Hospital and Medical Center that informs their experience and learning through interaction with working health professionals.
+Because of generous support from community partners, there is no cost to participants in the Summer Health Institute.

 The 2019 Summer Health Institute is supported by: